duplicati/duplicati.github.io/_posts/articles/2016-03-19-FactSheet.md

   feature:
   teaser:
   thumb:
+excerpt: This fact sheet tells you more about how Duplicati 2.0 works and what its features are.
 ---

-This fact sheet explains how Duplicati 2.0 works and what its features are.

 {% include toc.html %}